The-Last-Cookie/osu-wiki/wiki/Tournaments/otst!/2018/en.md

 ### Tournament rules

-1. There will be 6 mappools in total - Group stage, Round of 32, Round of 16, Quarter-Finals, Semi-Finals and Finals.
+1. There will be 6 mappools in total—Group stage, Round of 32, Round of 16, Quarter-Finals, Semi-Finals and Finals.
 2. Mappool sizes will progressively get bigger each round after Ro16.
 Starting with a 4/2/2/2/2/3 format.
 3. Group stage will be round-robin, followed by a double elimination bracket.
 4. Maps will be no longer than 2 minutes drain time.